A martingale approach to noncommutative stochastic calculus: Introduction

 This is a nice interpretation.
-However, since infinite-dimensional tensor products are generally ill-behaved, it is desirable to remove tensor products from the picture.
+However, since infinite-dimensional tensor products can be ill-behaved, it is desirable to remove tensor products from the picture.
 This is possible with a small amount of extra work.
 Indeed, one can show that